ajakubek/python-llist/docs/index.rst

 .. class:: DLList([iterable])

-   Returns a new doubly linked list, optionally initialized with elements from *iterable*.
+   Returns a new doubly linked list initialized with elements from *iterable*.
+   If *iterable* is not specified, the new :class:`DLList` is empty.

    DLList objects support the following methods: